nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 .. include:: /includes/hci_rpmsg_overlay.txt

-The sample also requires a connection to a computer with a serial terminal for each of the development kits.
+The sample also requires a connection to a computer with a serial terminal |ANSI| for each of the development kits.

 Overview
 ********